caseycling/pytest-bdd-appium-demo/README.md

 `pip install -r requirements.txt`

-To install individual packages needed simply use:
+To install individual packages instead of using .txt file, simply use:

-`pip install pytest-xdist` or `pip install pytest`
+`pip install pytest-xdist` or `pip install pytest` etc...

+Verify the installation of packages (optional):

+`pip list`

-# Instructions on setting up environment variables
+## Instructions on setting up environment variables
 If you have these saved as "environment variables" on your local machine, utilizing the logic in our project will work.
 If not, you can create a .env file and store them there also.

 `$SAUCE_USERNAME`